 Bug Number Description DLPX-86773 Improved performance of the Environment-Jobs overview UI page.

-DLPX-87009 Fixed an issue regarding profile job errors due to duplicate billing periods.
-DLPX-87054 Masking Teradata TIMESTAMP columns no longer fails when data has null values.
-DLPX-87131 Added a new search and filter API for fetching executions.
-DLPX-87183 Fixed an issue where an extended connector's uploaded JDBC driver passed an extra property named "URL".
-DLPX-87185 Masking Teradata INTEGER and BIGINT columns no longer fails when data has null values.
-DLPX-87349 Sync import of the Free Text Redaction algorithm will no longer fail when the lookup file name has spaces.
-DLPX-87363 Fixed an issue in the Continuous Compliance UI where inventory or edit format did not have an option to filter by Masked Fields.
-DLPX-87514 The presences of header and/or trailer record types will no longer cause algorithm batching to be disabled for delimited file masking.
-DLPX-87604 The secure shuffle algorithm should now function normally when the Row Limit for a job is set to 0 (unlimited).
-DLPX-87697 Fixed an issue where sorting the monitorJobsDBCompleted grid by 'Status/Logs' column did not sort the rows that have non-conforming data with the "success" status.
-DLPX-49075 DLPX-87767 Improved performance of database inventory screen having a large number of tables and columns.
+DLPX-87054 Ma asking Teradata TIMESTAMP columns no longer fails when data has null values. dded a new search and filter API for fetching executions.
+DLPX-87131 Add xed an issue where an extended connector's uploaded JDBC driver passed an extra operty named "URL".
+1 asking Teradata INTEGER and BIGINT columns no longer fails when data has null lues. rnc import of the Free Text Redaction algorithm will no longer fail when the lookup file ime has spaces. xed an issue in the Continuous Compliance UI where inventory or edit format did not ave an option to filter by Masked Fields. ne presences of header and/or trailer record types will no longer cause algorithm atching to be disabled for delimited file masking. ne secure shuffle algorithm should now function normally when the Row Limit for a job set to 0 (unlimited). xed an issue where sorting the monitorJobsDBCompleted grid by 'Status/Logs' slumn did not sort the rows that have non-conforming data with the "success" status. aproved performance of database inventory screen having a large number of tables and columns.

-Bug Number Description DLPX-85469 For JSON Masking, Algorithm assignment to JSON multi-dimensional array field (\$ ['sample'][][] type of paths) and multi-column algorithm assignment are allowed when they are under the same parent level.
+Bug Number Description DLPX-85469 For JSON Masking, Algorithm assignment to JSON multi-dimensional array field (\$ ['sample'][] [] type of paths) and multi-column algorithm assignment are allowed when they are under the same parent level.

 DLPX-86322 Columns that are set with ID method = USER are excluded from ASDD profiling, including data fetch.
 DLPX-86877 Masking OTF job with Sybase and MSSQL database will no longer fail if the table name starts with a number and the table contains an identity column.
 DLPX-86955 Email Unique algorithm no longer strips beginning or ending whitespace from input rows.
 DLPX-87189 Fixed an issue for PostgresSQL where masking a large value in NUMERIC(0) column was causing precision loss.
 DLPX-86865 Clarified that only database rule sets support the approval workflow feature.

 Bug Number Description DLPX-79868 Fixed an issue with Inventory export/import functionality to avoid CSV injection.
 DLPX-82217 Fixed an issue where dlpx-core:FirstName would not mask as expected.
 DLPX-82912 Fixed an issue showing HTML code instead of an actual success/error GIF when performing an inventory import from the UI.
 DLPX-84783 Fixed an issue with permissions ambiguity when viewing Jobs logs vs Application logs.
 Now, a user who can view a job on the Monitor page will be able to view logs as well.
 In addition, a non-admin user with permission to view diagnostics will be able to view application logs.
 DLPX-84875 Fixed an issue where a user with create/edit permissions was not able to create or edit the classifier.
-DLPX-85564 Fixed an issue where non-admin user access was restricted to only the tasks they started (API methods: GET /async-tasks and GET /async-tasks/ {asyncTaskId}).
+DLPX-85564 Fixed an issue where non-admin user access was restricted to only the tasks they started (API methods: GET /async-tasks and GET /async-tasks/ {asyncTaskId} ).

 DLPX-86134 Fixed an issue where a masking algorithm migration failure during engine upgrade causes the Algorithm UI to not load and the dlpx-core plugin to not upgrade.
 DLPX-86254 Added Audit log entries for rulesets and jobs in case of the deletion of a related connector.
 DLPX-86715 Secured GraphQL APIs by adding Content-Security-Policy headers and removing unsafe CPRS headers.
 DLPX-86717 Fixed an issue where ASDD jobs on Maria DB will no longer fail with SQL exceptions due to incorrect identifier quoting.

-3.2.5 Security Fixes
+3.2.6 Security Fixes